FERNDEARLE SCHOOL SEF 2018-2019

 Characteristics of learners:

-The students come from a range of backgrounds and circumstances, many traumatic.
+Our students come from a range of backgrounds and circumstances, many traumatic.
 For these students, basic education and social skills are often lacking.
 The behaviour of our students has impacted on their learning outcomes and is, at times, challenging.
 We have to work hard with them to make them value and support their education and self-worth.

 Evidence from the school’s assessment and tracking systems indicate that (see tracking and mobility data):